 Upon the end of your treatment period, the dentist or dental hygienist treating you will set check-up or treatment intervals based on your personal treatment needs.
 You can choose the form of contact used to invite you in for treatment in the future .
 If you wish to change your chosen form of contact or wish for us to not contact you any longer, please contact our customer service.

 For invoicing purposes, we require your contact details, details on the purpose and time of your appointment as well as your personal identity code and invoicing details.
 For corporate invoicing (e.g. in case of occupational dental health care services) and for granting contractual benefits, we may also require employer details.
 In case an invoice is covered by someone other than the patient, invoicing details will also include details of the person paying for the treatment and an invoicing address.
 Invoicing details also include information on any possible discounts and National Pensions Institute (Kela) subsidies .

 According to consent given by you, Oral will use information relating to your customer relationship and/or patient history in directing marketing relevant to your needs, including current information concerning treatment and/or offers and discounts offered by Oral.

 We will use the address details for the regional directing of our marketing on social media and online as well as in addressed and e-mail marketing.
 We will direct our communications based on reasons given for need of treatment upon making an appointment, so that we can offer information and benefits that are optimally relevant for you.

 Upon customer consent, we will also use interests listed by customers in order to direct relevant content and offers at customers in our communications and marketing taking place online or via other channels.

-The accuracy and validity of your details will be confirmed with you as you come in for your appointment.
+The accuracy and validity of your contact information will be confirmed with you as you come in for your appointment.
 Us having correct and current information ensures that details concerning your health will not be abused.
-You can update your details and other information using the MyOral service or by contacting our customer service.
+You can update your contact details and other information using the MyOral service or by contacting our customer service.

 Secure handling of patient information